-One of the worst mistakes that AdWords account owners do is leaving an account untouched after setting it up.
-Performing an AdWords audit periodically is necessary to detect weak spots and find new opportunities that can potentially increase revenue.
+One of the worst mistakes that Ads account owners do is leaving an account untouched after setting it up.
+Performing an Ads audit periodically is necessary to detect weak spots and find new opportunities that can potentially increase revenue.

-Here are some areas to look into while performing an AdWords account audit.
+Here are some areas to look into while performing an Ads account audit.

 Check Campaign Settings

 One of the first areas a PPC audit agency looks into is campaign settings for each individual campaign.
 They analyze existing settings in relation to campaign objectives to ensure they make sense.
 Specifically, they check campaign status, location settings, networks settings, ad schedule settings, and device targeting settings.

 Conversion tracking is one of the most critical elements of a healthy Ads account.
 It allows you to see if PPC campaigns are generating conversions and at what cost.
 While performing Google Ads audit, check if conversion tracking is set up on the correct pages across the website.
 Tracking codes should be installed on Thank You pages instead of landing pages or product pages for an accurate evaluation of conversion results.